List of villages depopulated during the Arab–Israeli conflict: Israel's unilateral disengagement plan

 As a part of Israel's unilateral disengagement plan, 21 civilian Israeli settlements were forcibly evacuated, as well as an area in the northern West Bank containing four Israeli villages.
 The residential buildings were razed by Israel but public structures were left intact.
 The religious structures not removed by Israel were later destroyed by Palestinians.

 Israeli settlements

-Other Villages
+Since 2005

 On 5 November 2020, Israeli bulldozers demolished most of the village of Khirbet Humsa al-Fawqa and forced 73 of its Palestinian residents, including 41 children to leave in what was the largest demolition in years.
 On 4 February 2021, Israel razed for the second time because of what it claimed was an illegal settlement next to a military firing range.
 On 7 July 2021, it was demolished by Israel again for at least the third time.

+In May 2023, the Israeli army destroyed the village of Ein Samiya, forcibly expelling 170 people.